Niket-4790/ivyhomestask/README.md

-**Knowledge i gained by exploring the api -:
+**Knowledge I gained by exploring the API -:
 From v1-:
->it returns maximum 10 results for any query string at a time.
+> It returns a maximum of 10 results for any query string at a time.

->it only contains word comprising of lowercase alphabet.
+> It only contains words comprising lowercase letters.

 From v2-:
->it returns maximum 12 results for any query string at a time.
+> It returns a maximum of 12 results for any query string at a time.

->it contains word comprising of lowercase alphabet and numbers also.
+> It contains words comprising lowercase letters and numbers.

 From v3-:
->it returns maximum 15 results for any query string at a time.
+> It returns a maximum of 15 results for any query string at a time.

->it contains word comprising of lowercase alphabet,numbers and special characters.
+> It contains words comprising lowercase letters, numbers, and special characters.

 **Tools used
 >used node js for writing scripts